maxboeck/eleventy-plugin-share-highlight/README.md

 }
 ```

 To enable the sharing function, you need to add the [custom element definition](https://github.com/maxboeck/eleventy-plugin-share-highlight/blob/main/share-highlight.js) first.
-Depending on your setup, you can either include that as part of a bundle by importing it directly:
+Depending on your setup, you can either include that as part of a bundle by importing it:

 ```js
 import 'eleventy-plugin-share-highlight/share-highlight'